Rowno/grunt-mocha-cli/README.md

 The list of test files to run can be specified using either the standard Grunt format or by using the `files` option.
 If neither is specified, the Mocha default will be used (`test/*.js`).

-**Warming:** If you have a large number of test files, you should use the `filesRaw` option and *not* the standard Grunt format or the `files` option.
+**Warning:** If you have a large number of test files, you should use the `filesRaw` option and *not* the standard Grunt format or the `files` option.
 Otherwise you risk hitting the operating system command line length limit.

 #### Mocha Options ####
  * `invert` (boolean) - inverts `grep` matches.